 Templates

 There are no built-in templates in Joplin.
-You can create your own templates and use them later, but you must install the templates plugin from the plugin page.
+You can create your own templates and use them, but you must install the templates plugin from the plugin page.

 Related: 15 Best and Free Aesthetic Notion Templates